 Aftermarket bumper covers are made by third-party manufacturers and are designed to fit and function the same as the OEM part.
 Quality varies significantly by brand and price point.
 Premium aftermarket bumper covers (from brands like CAPA-certified manufacturers) are very close to OEM quality at 30 to 50 percent less cost.
 Budget aftermarket parts can have fitment issues — gaps that are slightly uneven, clips that do not align perfectly, or surfaces that require extra work to prep for paint.

 Our recommendation at AutoBlast: For most common vehicles, a quality aftermarket bumper cover is the best value.
-It saves you $100 to $400 compared to OEM, fits properly, and looks identical once painted.
+It saves you a significant amount compared to OEM, fits properly, and looks identical once painted.
 For luxury vehicles, newer vehicles still under warranty, or if you are very particular about fitment, OEM is the safer choice.
 We offer both options and will tell you straight which one we would choose if it were our car.

 If you are going through insurance, the policy may specify whether the adjuster approved OEM or aftermarket.
 In New Jersey, you have the right to request OEM parts, though your insurer is not required to pay the difference unless your policy specifically includes OEM parts coverage.
 If this is important to you, check your policy or ask your agent before the repair begins.